 - Bake for one hour.

 - Allow to cool in the oven to room temperature before removing.

 - Wipe off any excess oil with a lint free rag.

 For best results, experts recommend doing the initial seasoning of a new pan 3-4 times.
 So essentially you’ll repeat the 9 steps above 3-4 times until you have achieved a nice hard layer of seasoning and a natural non stick surface.
 But if you don’t have time to do that, seasoning it once will still work, as it will get “re-seasoned” with regular use!
 Note: if you don’t like the way your food tastes after cooking with your cast iron, it may be a good idea to re-season or switch oils used for seasoning.

 Do I Need To Re-Season My Cast Iron?

 No, not for a while!
 Once you have completed the initial seasoning process, you actually don’t need to do anything else!
 If you cook fattier foods in your skillet, and you don’t use soap when cleaning, the seasoning could last for a year or more.
 Otherwise, you might want to reseason every 6 months.

 How To Clean Cast Iron?

-It’s important that you wash your pans with hot soapy water only.
+It’s important that you wash your pans with hot soapy water or warm water only, and rinse well to remove all residue.
 Don’t soak them ever, and even when you’re using soap – use it only when it’s absolutely necessary (e.g. you’ve cooked meat or dairy in the pan, the dish was particularly aromatic or delicate, etc).
 Never clean your cast iron cookware with steel wool!